hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

     Scroll Down     Zoom out of image
-    Right Click     Create a point for a polygon mask around an object Left Click      Complete the polygon currently formed by connecting all selected points
+    Right Click     Create a point for a polygon mask around an object Left Click      Complete the polygon currently formed by connecting all selected points Left Click Drag Create a bounding box rectangle from point 1 to point 2 (works only when there are no polygon points on screen for particular object)

     SUBMIT          To be clicked after Right click completes polygon!
 Finalizes current segmentation mask and class label picked.
 After this, the polygon cannot be edited.
     NEXT            Save all annotations created for current file and move on to next image PREV            Goto previous image to re-annotate it.
 This deletes the annotations created for the file before the current one in order to rewrite the fresh annotations.